Echocardiography: Medical uses

-Health societies recommend the use of echocardiography for initial diagnosis when a change in the patient's clinical status occurs and when new data from an echocardiogram would result in the physician changing the patient's care.
+Health societies recommend the use of echocardiography for initial diagnosis when a change in the person's clinical status occurs and when new data from an echocardiogram would result in the physician changing the person's care.
 Diagnostic criteria for numerous cardiac diseases are based on echocardiography studies.
 For example, the differentiation of mild, moderate, and severe valvular disease is based upon measured criteria.
 Another example is the estimation of heart function by the left ventricular ejection fraction (LVEF) has vast uses including classification of heart failure and cut offs for implantation of implantable cardioverter-defibrillators.

 Health societies do not recommend routine testing when the patient has no change in clinical status or when a physician is unlikely to change care for the patient based on the results of testing.
 A common example of overuse of echocardiography when not indicated is the use of routine testing in response to a patient diagnosis of mild valvular heart disease.
 In this case, patients are often asymptomatic for years before the onset of deterioration and the results of the echocardiogram would not result in a change in care without other change in clinical status.

-Echocardiography now has a vast role in pediatrics, diagnosing patients with valvular heart disease and other congenital abnormalities.
+Echocardiography has a vast role in pediatrics, diagnosing patients with valvular heart disease and other congenital abnormalities.
 An emerging branch is fetal echocardiography, which involves echocardiography of an unborn fetus.

 Types

-There are three primary types of echocardiography: transthoracic, transesophageal, and intracardic.
+There are three primary types of echocardiography: transthoracic, transesophageal, and intracardiac.

-Stress testing utilizes tranthoracic echo in combination with an exercise modality (e.g., a treadmill).
+Stress testing utilizes transthoracic echo in combination with an exercise modality (e.g., a treadmill).

 Intravascular ultrasound is included below, but is as the name indicates more "ultrasound" than "echocardiography" as it is imaging the walls of a vessel rather than the heart.

 Transthoracic echocardiogram

-A standard echocardiogram is also known as a transthoracic echocardiogram (TTE) or cardiac ultrasound; and it is used for rapid evaluation of a patient at their bedside.
+A standard echocardiogram is also known as a transthoracic echocardiogram (TTE) or cardiac ultrasound, and it is used for rapid evaluation of a patient at their bedside.
 In this case, the echocardiography transducer (or probe) is placed on the chest wall (or thorax) of the subject, and images are taken through the chest wall.
 This is a non-invasive, highly accurate, and quick assessment of the overall function of the heart.

 TTE utilizes several "windows" to image the heart from different perspectives.
 Each window has advantages and disadvantages for viewing specific structures within the heart and, typically, numerous windows are utilized within the same study to fully assess the heart.
 Parasternal long and parasternal short axis windows are taken next to the sternum, the apical two/three/four chamber windows are taken from the apex of the heart (lower left side), and the subcostal window is taken from underneath the edge of the last rib.

 TTE utilizes one- ("M mode"), two-, and three-dimensional ultrasound (time is implicit and not included) from the different windows.
 These can be combined with pulse wave or continuous wave Doppler to visualize the velocity of blood flow and structure movements.
 Images can be enhanced with "contrast" that are typically some sort of micro bubble suspension that reflect the ultrasound waves.